openedx/edx-documentation/en_us/students/source/SFD_mathformatting.rst

 Greek Letters
 ==================

-To use any of the following Greek letters, type the name of the letter in the response field.
+To use any of the following Greek letters, type the name of the letter in the calculator or the response field.

 .. list-table::
    :widths: 20 20 20 20